virtualritz/nsi-docs/docs/c-api.rst

 for delayed procedural evaluation one should use the :ref:`procedural node<node:procedural>`).

-The |nsi| adds a third option which sits in-between—Lua scripts ().
-They are much more powerful than a simple included file yet they are also much easier to generate as they do not require compilation.
+The |nsi| adds a third option which sits in-between — :ref:`Lua scripts
+<section:Lua>`.
+They are much more powerful than a simple included file
+yet they are also much easier to generate as they do not require compilation.
 It is, for example, very realistic to export a whole new script for every frame of an animation.
 It could also be done for every character in a frame.
 This gives great flexibility in how components of a scene are put together.

-The ability to load |nsi| command straight from memory is also provided.
+The ability to load |nsi| commands straight from memory is also provided.

 The optional arguments accepted by this function are: